TylerIsCoding/React_Task_Tracker/README.md

   <img src="https://i.imgur.com/yhbeayb.png" alt="Task Tracker Image">
 </p>

 This Task Tracker application is built using React.js to manage tasks with names, dates, times, and optional reminders.
+The tasks are stored locally on the user's machine with localStorage so they won't be lost between sessions.

 Website: [React Task Tracker](https://quest-log.cyclic.app)